progman1/genprintlib/README.md

 Note the escape of the space.
 Also note that quoting prevents expansion of ~.

-Using recursion can lead to identically named modules from different libraries/contexts being picked up, so use the exclusion form to prevent such collisions:
+Using recursion can lead to identically named modules from different libraries/contexts being in scope and therefore a wrong one being examined, so use the exclusion form to prevent such collisions:
 ```
 CMTPATH=r\ _build dune:x\ _build/default/bad/.bad.eobjs/byte exec ./test/test.exe exec ./test/test.exe
 ```